Razer1724/docs_updated/assets/Extra/Model Maker Role.md

 - The correct .index is the one named `added_`.
      - The added index contains the voice's accent and speech manor.

-- The correct .pth is the one that has your model's name, like example: `TylerSwift_e60_s120.pth`
+- The correct .pth is the one that has your model's name, for example: `TylerSwift_e60_s120.pth`
      - The .pth contains the actual model and pitch data.
 ***
 ###### ‎